Multilevel Control Functional: Abstract

 \section{Abstract}

 Control variates are variance reduction techniques for Monte Carlo estimators.
-They can reduce the cost of the estimation of integrals involving computationally expensive scientific models.
-We propose an extension of control variates, \emph{multilevel control functional} (MLCF), which uses non-parametric Stein-based control variates and multifidelity models with lower cost to gain better performance.
-MLCF is widely applicable.
-We show that when the integrand and the density are smooth, and when the dimensionality is not very high, MLCF enjoys a fast convergence rate.
-We provide both theoretical analysis and empirical assessments on differential equation examples, including a Bayesian inference for ecological model example, to demonstrate the effectiveness of our proposed approach.
+They play a critical role in improving Monte Carlo estimators in scientific and machine learning applications that involve computationally expensive integrals.
+We introduce \emph{multilevel control functionals} (MLCFs), a novel and widely applicable extension of control variates that combines non-parametric Stein-based control variates with multi-fidelity methods.
+We show that when the integrand and the density are smooth, and when the dimensionality is not very high, MLCFs enjoy a faster convergence rate.
+We provide both theoretical analysis and empirical assessments on differential equation examples, including Bayesian inference for ecological models, to demonstrate the effectiveness of our proposed approach.
+Furthermore, we extend MLCFs for variational inference, and demonstrate improved performance empirically through Bayesian neural network examples.